pulzze/autoflow-documentation/docs/ids/action-condition-is-less-than/tooltip.md

-This Action returns true or false if the given value is less than the target.
+Determines if a number is less than another number